Join the New Brunswick Road to CPA mailing list

 If you need guidance or advice related to your accounting courses, the CPA Exam or license, or accounting careers - please reach out to Sarah O'Rourke at firstname.lastname@example.org for assistance.
 Note: If you need advice related to general academic requirements for graduation - you should reach out to your RBS academic advisor.

 Road to CPA Events

 Are you looking for career guidance and advice from someone who has recently been in your shoes?
 Sign up to join the Road to CPA Mentoring Program!
 The program offers accounting students the opportunity to be matched with a professional in the accounting industry.
 Many of our mentors are recent RBS grads!
-You'll have the chance to meet with your mentor virtually about once per month from November to April to discuss goals and ask all your questions (the timing will be flexible).
-Please sign up by Friday, 11/4.
-Click here to sign up:
+You'll have the chance to meet with your mentor virtually about once per month from February to April to discuss goals and ask all your questions (the timing will be flexible).

 This 3-credit course (33:010:475) is designed to help you prepare for the FAR section of the CPA exam.
 Note to graduating seniors - this course is available to you, as well!
 You can take the course post-graduation, and the credits will count toward your 150 hours needed for licensure.